The Plains Nutrition Council was formed in 1970

 The Council is an educational and professional organization for persons who work and serve as livestock feeding nutritionists, nutrition consultants, research scientists and educators in livestock science.
 The goal of the Council is to enable its members to more effectively cooperate with each other and to serve the livestock feeding industry more successfully.
 The Council provides a forum for study, discussion, and promulgation of current research in the field, as well as opportunity for study and evaluation of new product applications from industry and research sectors.
 Joint efforts with related organizations in chemistry, engineering, veterinary medicine, and other groups allied to the livestock industry are encouraged.

 Dr. Jenny Jennings

-Dr. Jenny Jennings is the Texas A&M AgriLife Research Project Leader for the Texas A&M AgriLife Research/USDA-ARS Research Feedlot and Metabolism Laboratory, and livestock research at the Texas A&M AgriLife Research James Bush Research Farm in Bushland, TX.
-Dr. Jennings is an Associate Professor and specializes in beef cattle feedlot nutrition.
-She is a graduate faculty member of the Texas A&M University Department of Animal Science and West Texas A&M University Department of Agricultural Science.
+Dr. Jenny Jennings recently started as a Staff Nutritionist for Five Rivers Cattle Feeding.
+She was the Texas A&M AgriLife Research Project Leader for the Texas A&M AgriLife Research/USDA-ARS Research Feedlot and Metabolism Laboratory in Bushland, TX.
+She is an adjunct faculty member of West Texas A&M University Department of Agricultural Science.
 Jennings is also a member of the American Registry of Professional Animal Scientists and American Society of Animal Scientists.
 Jenny resides in Amarillo, TX with her husband Tracy and sons Tyler and Connor.

 1st Vice President